Alcohol Addiction in the BIPOC Community

 Photo by August de Richelieu from Pexels

 Since the term BIPOC encompasses many different groups of people, the impact of alcohol addiction varies quite a bit from community to community.
-But there are certain unique pressures and challenges that can make addiction either more likely, harder to treat, or both, within BIPOC communities.
+But there are unique pressures and challenges that can make addiction either more likely, harder to treat, or both, within BIPOC communities.
 Below are just three of the challenges faced by many BIPOC Americans when it comes to alcohol misuse.

 1. Elevated Risk Factors for Alcohol Addiction